-Applications must be made on the relevant application form, and include all supporting materials listed on that form.
+Applications must be made on the General Television Drama application form, and include all supporting materials listed on that form.

 Incomplete applications will not be accepted.
 This includes those without finalised finance plans in place with associated letters of offer.